deadshizik/bLockerman-s-Minesweeper-autosolver/README.md

 auto flag (flags mines in range, kinda buggy) calculate delay (amount of time before the script would calculate again) flag range

+event

+collect presents - automatically collects presents if they spawn